stereoplegic/structor/docs/README.md

 > http://localhost:2222/structor

 Now you should see the Structor's workspace.
-If not please create an issue.
+If not, please create an issue.

 <p align="left">
   <img width="50%" src="https://raw.githubusercontent.com/ipselon/structor/dev-05/docs/img/structor-workspace-first-opening.png" />